June 04, 2020 Anyssa Mendoza

 11) Incentivize Attendance

 Depending on what the goal for your webinar is, you can incentivize attendance with prizes, unique downloads or even locked or privileged information.
-Just make sure you let people know in advance that anyone who attends will have opportunities to either win prizes (swag) or get exclusive content during the live webinar.
+Just make sure you inform people that anyone attending will have opportunities to win prizes (swag) or get exclusive content during the live webinar.

 12) Play with your Webinar Dates